Deep Learning System Nvidia DGX-1 and OpenStack GPU VMs

 Below is a scematic drawing about the internals of the system.
 The 8 GPUs are connected via NVlink High Speed Interconnect and the x86 cores are connected via PCIe Switches to the GPUs.
 For a detailed documentation about the hardware please see the Nvidia website directly.

-Also available are 4 single node systems with one NVIDIA GPU P100 for development purposes.
+Also available are 4 independent single node systems with one NVIDIA GPU P100 for development purposes.
 On these systems only a general purpose image is available which provides the PGI Compiler Suite and CUDA.

 Access and Login